 Alternate Format Text

 Students who have difficulty accessing traditional text materials may benefit from books provided in alternate formats, including Braille, DAISY, KESI, E-Text, Audio Files, Supported Alternate Text and large print.
-If you think you are eligible to receive alternate format text materials, consult your COD Counselor and the Disability Services Coordinator for assistance.
+If you think you are eligible to receive alternate format text materials, consult the Disability Services Coordinator for assistance.